input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 When a user wants to perform DID operations, he:
 - Puts them in the desired order inside an `AtalaBlock`,
 - wraps the block in an `AtalaObject`, adding the `AtalaBlock` corresponding size in bytes and count of operations in `block_byte_length` and `block_operation_count` fields respectively.
-- Encodes the `AtalaObject` inside the metadata of a Cardano transaction (see Apendix A for encoding details)
+- Encodes the `AtalaObject` inside the metadata of a Cardano transaction (see Appendix A for encoding details)
 - Sends the transaction with metadata to the Cardano blockchain

 ### Signed operation definition